Skip to content

 # Check the HSMs documentation pages for more information.

-hsm_admin = "<hsm admin username>" #for Create operation on HSM
+hsm_admin = "<hsm admin username>" # KMS user that can perform the Create operation on the HSM

 # Force all newly created and imported keys to be wrapped by the key specified in this field.